Plumbing Emergency Guide: What to Do Before the Plumber Arrives

 Plumbing Emergency Prevention Strategies

 The best plumbing emergency is the one that never happens.
-Routine maintenance can reduce your risk significantly — and cut water bills by up to 30%.
+Routine maintenance can reduce your risk significantly and cut water bills by up to 30%.
+Our preventive plumbing maintenance guide covers a complete annual checklist.

 Annual & Seasonal Maintenance

-• Schedule a professional plumbing inspection once a year to catch corrosion, aging pipes, and failing water heaters before they fail
+• Schedule a professional plumbing inspection every 1 to 2 years (annually for older homes) to catch corrosion, aging pipes, and failing water heaters before they fail

 • Insulate exposed pipes in garages, crawlspaces, and attics before winter